eugencic/quiz-app/README.md

 ## Important

-Change the .env variable according to the access token.
+Before starting the app, change the .env variable according to the access token.

 ## Project setup
 ```